Gateway

 International Partnerships and Collaborations

 In all respects, establishing and sustaining international partnerships and collaborations can be complex and requires considerable expertise and perseverance.
-Gateway is well-positioned to support institutions around the world with realizing robust strategies for international partnerships and collaborations.
+Gateway is well-positioned to support institutions and organizations around the world with establishing and maintaining effective partnerships and collaborations.

-We will conduct an initial intake and needs assessment to discuss how best Gateway can support your needs.
+We will conduct an initial intake call to discuss how best Gateway can support your needs.

-Together, we will identify and assign primary liaisons to ensure effective and streamlined communication between Gateway and your institution.
+Together, we will identify and assign primary liaisons to ensure effective and streamlined communication between Gateway and your institution or organization.

 We will negotiate a detailed services agreement in accordance with an agreed upon scope of services.

-Gateway will seek an introduction and orientation to your institution’s current institutional systems, structures, and protocols vis-à-vis the scope of requested services.
+Gateway will seek an introduction and orientation to your current systems, structures, and protocols vis-à-vis the scope of requested services.

 Depending on the nature of the assignment, Gateway will conduct periodic review and assessment meetings to discuss provided services and make modifications as needed.

-Gateway understands the financial impact the COVID-19 pandemic is having on institutions and organizations around the world and as such, prioritizes efficiency and affordability in our pricing.
-Our prices are flexible and tailored, generally determined on project scope and expectations.
-Gateway is prepared to navigate future uncertainties in higher education in partnership with our clients and be as flexible as possible in the best interests of our partnerships.
-Contracts are typically fixed term and based on a one-time, pre-determined fee.
+Gateway prioritizes efficiency and affordability in our pricing.
+Our prices are flexible and tailored, generally determined on institution type, geographic location, ability to pay for services, etc. Gateway is prepared to be as flexible as possible in the best interests of our partnerships.
+Contracts are typically fixed term and may also be incentivized with performance-based metrics.

 NAFSA’s Guide to International Partnerships: Developing Sustainable Academic Collaborations.
 Edited by Jane Gatewood